zef/zef.studio/Content/journal/what-I-want-from-this-site.md

 useful.
 That's just one category of things that I would like to post, but it's something I think is important.

-### _I want to do my best work for myself._
+### I want to do my best work for myself.

-For years as a freelance software engineer, I have done my best work for my clients, and largely neglected my own projects, ideas, and online involvement.
-This has bothered me for a long time, and I'd like to do a better job of investing in my own personal work.
+For years as a freelance software engineer, I have invested myself deeply in the work of my clients, and largely neglected my own projects, ideas, and online involvement.
+This neglect has bothered me for a long time, and I'd like to do a better job of investing in my own personal work.

 It's not that I haven't spent time on my own projects — but for the most part I have not seen them through to fruition.

+### I want to stretch my comfort zone.

 I have a hard time sharing work that I'm not proud of, and for me that's a high bar.
-I'd like to get over this.
+I'd like to have a healthier view of this and be more willing to share things that aren't my best work, or that don't meet my highest expectations or desires.

-### _I want people to find it inspiring, useful, and educational._
+### I want people to find it inspiring, useful, and educational.

 Although I want to do this for its own intrinsic value and the value that I will derive from the process, I do want others to see and value it.

-### _I want to learn._
+### I want to learn.

 Writing and sharing is a catalyst for learning.
 I believe that the process itself will be a learning experience, but I also have hopes that some of the